TeoZosa/structlog-sentry-logger/README.md

 ![Output_Formatting_example_1](./.static/Output_Formatting_example_1.png)

 [^2]: This library uses [`python-dotenv`](https://github.com/theskumar/python-dotenv)
-to automatically populate your environment with this variable (if it exists)
+to automatically populate your environment with this variable (if it exists) from the local `.env` file.

 :wrench: Development
 ====================